-Paul Mills is in his 13th season on Baylor's staff and seventh as an assistant coach.
-He served as Baylor's coordinator of men's basketball operations for the first six seasons.
+Paul Mills is in his 14th season on Baylor’s staff and eighth as an assistant coach.
+In seven seasons as an assistant coach, Mills has helped the Bears post a 171-77 combined record, earning five NCAA Tournament berths and an NIT championship.
+He served as Baylor’s coordinator of men’s basketball operations for his first six seasons on Scott Drew’s staff.

 Mills helped guide Baylor through a late-season run to 26 wins in 2013-14.
 The Bears advanced to the Big 12 Championship title game and earned their third NCAA Sweet 16 berth in the last five years, becoming one of just 12 programs nationally to accomplish the feat.

 Following the season, Cory Jefferson was drafted by the San Antonio Spurs, giving Baylor five draftees in a three-year span.
 Fellow Bear Isaiah Austin was also honored during the 2014 NBA Draft, after the projected first-round pick had his career cut short by a Marfan’s Syndrome diagnosis.